ichoosetoaccept/windsurf-connection-test/README.md

 1. View the latest test results in the [Actions tab](https://github.com/ichoosetoaccept/windsurf-connection-test/actions)
 2. Manually trigger a test by:
    - Going to Actions
-   - Selecting "Test Windows Script"
+   - Selecting "Test Windows Script" or "Test Unix Script"
    - Clicking "Run workflow"

-This ensures the Windows script is regularly tested on a real Windows environment with the latest Windows updates and PowerShell version.
+This ensures both scripts are regularly tested on their respective platforms with the latest updates.

 ## Security